zubinchopra/portaldocs/portal-sdk/generated/top-extensions-style.md

    Use Framework class `msportalfx-unselectable`

 <a name="styling-an-extension-themed-color-classes"></a>
 ## Themed color classes

 Base colors within the Portal have been outfitted to change based on user-chosen themes.
 Because the actual hexadecimal values of these colors are determined by the theme definitions, acceptable levels of contrast between elements are maintained by the Framework.
-The following classes have been made available to extension authors, so that their extensions can react to theme changes and maintain readability.
+The following classes have been made available to extension developers, so that their extensions can react to theme changes and maintain readability.

 <a name="styling-an-extension-themed-color-classes-text-color-classes"></a>
 ### Text color classes